ManojVattikuti/RootWorkSample/README.md

 # Sample Assignment - Root

 This is an Assignment submitted for Infrastructure or DevSecOps Engineer Position at Root.
-This will showcase the skills in Cloud Formation, Chef
+This will showcase the skills in Infrastructure as Code and Configuration Management.

 ## Getting Started